Deus revelatus

-The Revealed God
+The revealed God

-Christian Theology
+Christian theology

 The conception of Luther's Revealed God came about through his own personal struggles with grasping assurance of God's grace, which he confirmed by looking to the Cross of Christ.
 The concept of the incomprehensibility of God was first introduced by Luther in his Lectures on The Psalms.
 The theology of ‘deus revelatus’ originated to address the concern that if a God exists, he has not made his existence sufficiently clear.
 The term ‘Revealed God’ can be found in Luther’s works, Heidelberg Theses (1518) and On the Bondage of the Will (1525).
 Luther’s theology was permeated by the theology of the cross, which led to the conception of both the Revealed God (deus revelatus) and the hidden God (deus absconditus).
 In the Heidelberg Thesis, Luther asserts the view of ‘deus revelatus, a living God who suffered on a cross, and in On the Bondage of the Will Luther depicts the ‘deus absconditus’, a God of hidden majesty.
 The Christian concept of God depicts an absolute being who is righteous in himself, thereby becoming a threat to unrighteous humans.
 Therefore, He must become 'the God who seeks to be justified by the unrighteous in his words, a great vulnerability in which God stoops low in order to give sinners faith'.

 The concept of the Revealed God was later referred to by Paulson as 'The Preached God'.
 The Revealed God is one being and three persons who 'actively wants to be found—in Christ, and him crucified—justified in his words'.
 Luther thus proposed that God’s ultimate self revelation is in hiddenness, ‘namely, in weakness, in folly, in the incarnation and on the cross’.
 The divine majesty and glory of God is ‘shame and humiliation’ as he ‘brings life by means of death, whose suffering leads to resurrection’, thus there becomes a paradox whereby God is hidden in His self-revelation.
 God is hidden ‘in the suffering, humility and shame of the cross’ and ones suffering on Earth, however through faith sinners can recognise the God of love and mercy revealed in Christ.
 Such a revelation which leads to justification nevertheless requires a preacher, thus 'The Holy Spirit sends such preachers so that grace is not so deeply hidden that we never find Christ hidden in the repulsive cross'.
-Because of this, Luther’s theology states that any individual outside of a Christian community of faith do not experience his self-revelation and do not know his attitude towards them.
+Because of this, Luther's theology states that any individual outside of a Christian community of faith does not experience his self-revelation and do not know his attitude towards them.

 Luther believed that the visible aspects of God through his hiding were the only sufficient explanation of God.
 Therefore, Luther stated it was imperative that theologians focus on the cross to ‘see God as God wants to be seen’.
 ‘Those who seek to know the invisible things of God, namely, God's glory, majesty, wisdom, and justice, through the wisdom of natural revelation are chastised as theologians of glory by Luther’.